ronnieholm/Bugfree.Spo.Analytics/README.md

 2. For the new App Service, under Settings select Deployment Credentials and add a user name and password for FTP deployment.
-This step enables later xcopy deployment of the compiler output to the App Service.
+This step enables xcopy deployment of the compiler output to the App Service.

-3. For the new App Service, Under Settings, Properties make a note of FTP/DEPLOYMENT USER and FTP HOST NAME.
+3. For the new App Service, under Settings, Properties make a note of FTP/DEPLOYMENT USER and FTP HOST NAME.
 Pasting the FTP HOST NAME into Windows Explorer and entering the credentials setup in Step 2, the IIS file structure of the App Service instance is displayed.